Best Pho in Hanoi, Vietnam

 Phở 10 Lý Quốc Sư

 When you ask people in Hanoi which pho restaurant they like best this one will inevitably come up.
-It’s conveniently located near Hoan Kiem Lake and St. Joseph’s Cathedral.
+It’s conveniently located near St. Joseph’s Cathedral in the Hoan Kiem neighborhood.
 Yes, it’s more expensive and tends to be very busy (they might rush you out the door), but it’s considerably cleaner than most.

 Address: 10 Lý Quốc Sư, Hoàn Kiếm, Hà Nội, Vietnam